hafizur-rahman/hafizur-rahman.github.io/docs/posts/nlp/dpr.md

 DPR differ from BERT in training, which focuses on contrastive learning for retrieving relevant passages, while BERT is more general-purpose, handling various NLP tasks.

+### DPR question encoder and tokenizer
+The Dense Passage Retriever (DPR) is instrumental in effectively retrieving relevant documents or passages for a given question.

+- **Question encoder**: The DPR question encoder is designed to convert questions into dense vector embeddings.
+This process enhances the system's ability to efficiently match and retrieve relevant content from a vast corpus, which is vital for answering queries accurately.

+- **Tokenizer**: The tokenizer for the DPR question encoder plays a crucial role in preparing input questions by:
+  - **Standardizing text**: It converts raw text into a standardized sequence of token IDs.
+  - **Processing inputs**: These token IDs are then processed by the question encoder to produce embeddings that effectively represent the semantic intent of the questions.

+#### Distinguishing DPR question and context components

+While both the DPR question encoder and DPR context encoder serve crucial roles within the DPR framework, they are optimized for different aspects of the retrieval process:

+- **DPR question encoder and tokenizer**: These components are specifically tuned to process and encode queries (questions).
+The question encoder transforms questions into dense embeddings, which are used to search through a corpus for the most relevant documents.
+The corresponding tokenizer standardizes the questions to ensure they are correctly formatted for the encoder.

+- **DPR context encoder and tokenizer**: In contrast, the context encoder and its tokenizer are focused on encoding the potential answer passages or documents.
+This encoder creates embeddings from extensive texts, allowing the system to compare these with question embeddings to find the best match.

+These encoders are typically implemented using transformer-based models like BERT (Bidirectional Encoder Representations from Transformers).

 ### How does Dense Passage Retrieval work?
-The architecture of DPR consists of two primary components: the **query encoder** and the **passage encoder**.
-These encoders are typically implemented using transformer-based models like BERT (Bidirectional Encoder Representations from Transformers).

 Here's a step-by-step breakdown of how DPR operates:

 1. **Encoding Queries and Passages**